Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Conclusion

 \section{Conclusion}

-We presented the first systematic study of self-preference bias in rubric-based evaluation, showing that it persists even with fully objective rubrics and can meaningfully skew benchmark scores in subjective settings.
+We presented the first systematic study of self-preference bias in rubric-based evaluation, showing that it persists even with fully objective rubrics and beyond generator capability confounds, and can meaningfully skew benchmark scores in subjective settings.
 Rubric-based evaluation is significantly more robust than pairwise comparison but not immune to SPB, and ensembling judges helps but does not fully eliminate it.
 We identified several rubric-level factors that drive SPB, offering concrete guidance for more resilient evaluation design.
-Our findings suggest that SPB may be inherent to LLMs rather than an artifact of evaluation methodology, and that its full mitigation will likely require interventions beyond rubric construction, such as inference-time debiasing or training-time corrections.
+Our findings suggest that SPB is not just an artifact of evaluation methodology, and that its full mitigation will likely require interventions beyond rubric construction, such as inference-time debiasing or training-time corrections.
 For future work, extending this analysis to reward modelling pipelines is a natural next step.
+We expect self-preference bias to accelerate reward hacking, making training plateau and degenerate faster.
+This would be particularly problematic for tasks that can only be solved and evaluated by a specific system, potentially hindering the development of specialized models.